 I blinked and handed over the cash.
 “No, here you go.”

 “Thank you.”
-He got out and helped take my luggage out of the trunk.
+He got out and took my luggage out of the trunk.

-“Sure thing, Miss.”
-He swiftly went back into his car and took off without another word.
+“Sure thing, miss.”
+He swiftly got back into his car and took off without another word.

 I was just about to lose my cool when I heard a voice behind me.
 “Hey, let me help you with that.”

-“I’m Mia Gerard and thank you for your help, Sandy.”
+“I’m Mia Gerard; thank you for your help, Sandy.”
 I looked up and shook her hand.

-Sandy was a beaming girl with dark reddish hair and green eyes.
+Sandy was a beaming girl with dark red hair and green eyes.
 She looked small in size.
-Maybe about 5 feet if that.
+Maybe about five-feet if that.

 “Yes, I am.”